exercism/docs/mentoring/choosing_a_solution.md

 Can you answer their question?
 Can you fulfill their hopes for this exercise?

+The second tab is your "Scratchpad".
+You can right code in it, so that you can reference it in your comment.
+It can help you to focus the student to few lines of code which are essential to your comment.
+This can help your explanations be simpler and clearer.

 The third tab is called "Guidance".
 If you click on this you'll see some information that might be useful for you: